 - CSL Behring Australia is developing an anti-SARS-CoV-2 plasma product for the Australian market with the potential to treat people with serious complications of COVID-19, particularly those whose illness is progressing towards the need for ventilation.
 The investigational product, to be known as COVID-19 Immunoglobulin, is under development at the company’s advanced manufacturing facility located in Broadmeadows, Victoria.

-- CSL has committed to supply 51 million doses of University of Queensland vaccine to the Australian government, should clinical trials be successful.
-In addition, CSL and AstraZeneca have agreed for CSL to manufacture approximately 30 million doses of the Oxford University vaccine candidate AZD1222, for supply to Australia with first doses scheduled for release early 2021, following successful clinical trials.
-Both vaccines would be manufactured at CSL facilities in Australia.
+- CSL and AstraZeneca have agreed for CSL to manufacture approximately 50 million doses of the Oxford University vaccine candidate AZD1222, for supply to Australia with first doses scheduled for release early 2021, following successful clinical trials.
+The vaccine will be manufactured at CSL facilities in Australia.

-- Donation of Seqirus’ well-established adjuvant technology – MF59® – to multiple entities searching for a COVID-19 vaccine, including the University of Queensland vaccine development program.
+- Donation of Seqirus’ well-established adjuvant technology – MF59® – to multiple entities exploring a potential COVID-19 vaccine.
 MF59® is used in the company’s adjuvanted seasonal flu vaccine for the over-65 age group -- one of the most vulnerable populations to COVID-19.
 Adjuvants can help improve immune response and reduce the amount of antigen needed for each vaccine, enabling more doses to be manufactured more rapidly.
-In parallel, Seqirus remains focused on the production of seasonal influenza vaccines for upcoming season, the importance of which is very much underscored by the COVID-19 pandemic.
+In parallel, Seqirus remains focused on the production of seasonal influenza vaccines, the importance of which is very much underscored by the COVID-19 pandemic.

 - Launching a clinical trial into the use of CSL312 (garadacimab, Factor XIIa antagonist monoclonal antibody) to treat patients suffering from severe respiratory distress, a leading cause of death in patients with COVID-19 related pneumonia.
 The first patient enrolled in a Phase 2 study to assess the safety and efficacy of the potential treatment in July.